pazspm/NeuralNetworksProject/README.md

 This repository is destined for Neural Networks [IF701](http://www.cin.ufpe.br/~gcv/web_lci/intro.html "IF701")'s course Project.

 It is given a Neural Network script implementation **redes_neurais.m** by the professor Germano C. Vasconcelos.
-Having this, the main goal is to understand the effects of the different parameters of a Neural Network and focus on achieve its best performance applied to a problem.
+Having this, the ma«in goal is to understand the effects of the different parameters of a Neural Network and focus on achieve its best performance applied to a problem.

 We took a dataset of breast cancer detected using mammography, the dataset contains approximately 10000 records, each record has 6 atributes, its classification (0 or 1) and it's available in **/Datasets**.